Orchid care is not complicated. It is just different from everything else you have grown.

 Option 2: Cut the spike just above a node (one of the little brown bumps on the stem).
 Sometimes, not always, a side branch will emerge from that node and bloom again within a few months.
 Worth trying on a healthy plant.

-Either way, keep caring for her the same.
-She’s not dead.
-She’s just resting.
+Either way, keep caring for it the same.
+It is not dead.
+It is just resting.

 Getting an Orchid to Rebloom